cjsteel/ants/README.md

 An Ansible role that installs a basic terminal based menu system.
 The role figures users home directories and works in LDAP environments as well.

+The role sets up a sym link in `/etc/skel/bin/menu` pointing to `/etc/skel/bin/acemenu/menu.sh`

-The role can be configured to targets users within a specific range of UID's.
+The role can be configured to targets users within a specific range of UID's. (not enabled)

 **IMPORTANT** - an `echo` command in ~/.bashrc or ~/.bash_aliases on CentOS 7 prevents Ansilbe from connecting.
 Further investigation is required